German P.

 ABN AMRO

-• The goal was to plan dry runs and final run for the ABN AMRO TIGA migration.
-This was a large MS Project plan with ~50 parties and 5,000 tasks.
-The team faced technical and content issues with the plan.
-A weekly cycle delivered new plans, merged, scheduled, and got feedback.
-Based on German’s successful TIR approach, he was asked to do the same for TIGA.
-German did an information analysis and proposed a design using central MS Project and Excel.
-He built a scheduling app interfacing MS Project, Excel, and SharePoint.
-He also built a QA control app for automatic checks of weekly inputs.
-He managed requirements and weekly releases for these apps.
-He trained users and handed documented apps over to IT (Infosys, India).
+• The goal was to create the schedules for the dry runs and the final run for ABN AMRO's TIGA migration.
+This was a large MS Project plan with about 50 parties and 5,000 records.
+The team ran into some technical and content issues with this MS Project schedule.
+There was a weekly cycle of delivering new schedules, merging, planning and providing feedback on the projects.
+Because of the good experience with the TIR approach, German was asked to do the same for TIGA.
+German performed an information analysis and proposed a design with a central MS Project usage and Excel for the projects.
+He developed a scheduling application built with an interface between MS Project, Excel and SharePoint.
+He also developed a QA control application for automated checking of the weekly incoming flow.
+He took over requirements management and led the weekly release of these applications.
+He trained users and handed the documented applications over to IT management (Infosys, India).

 • Department: TIGA.